 The most common mistake is when a CV is too long or too short, and also no explanation of gaps between their work experience.

 How do you find the right healthcare clinician to match the job opportunity?

-Finding the right healthcare clinician to match to job is about using a thorough process and doing your due diligence.
-As you’re managing multiple stakeholders, it is important to have a spot-on understanding of the needs of not only the physician, but also the facility.
+Finding the right healthcare clinician to match to the job is about using a thorough process and doing your due diligence.
+As you’re managing multiple stakeholders, it is important to have a spot-on understanding of the needs of not only the physician but also the facility.
 Lastly, asking the right questions throughout the process can help ensure you have a good match.